Compass - children's social care

 What happens in Compass?

 Whenever anyone is worried about a child, for example a school teacher, they contact Compass to discuss their worries.
-This is called an ‘initial concern’.
-An initial concern can identify that a child may be a 'child in need', and by this we mean they may need services to promote their welfare.
-Where this is the case, the initial concern will be progressed to a 'referral', where there's parental consent to do this.
+This is called an ‘initial contact’.
+An initial contact can identify that a child may be a 'child in need', and by this we mean they may need services to promote their welfare.
+Where this is the case, the initial contact will be progressed to a 'referral', where there's parental consent to do this.

 It's very important that professionals discuss concerns and worries in the first instance with parents (except in cases of significant harm) and gain parental consent before contacting Compass.
 Compass professionals will share information that their own agency holds to gather a fuller picture to inform the decision on the most appropriate next steps.
 A child in need is often referred to as a Section 17 child in need, referencing the Children Act 1989.